-11.1 Issues
+11.1Issues

-Microsoft has implemented their SBP-2 driver to do a login on powerup and not logout until the PC is shut down.
-Though this is provided for within the SBP-2 specification, it requires devices which may be shared among multiple PCs to support multiple logins to a single service, even if the service cannot be simultaneously used by the different PCs.
+MicrosSoft has implemented their SBP-2 driver to do a login on powerup and not logout until the PC is shut down.
+Though this is provided for within the SBP-2 specification, it requires devices which may be shared among multiple PCs to support multiple logins to a single service, even if the service cannot be simultaneously used by the different PCs.makes strong resource demands on devices which are built around the SBP-2 protocol and are shared among multiple PCs.

-Can imaging devices (which want to take advantage of the shared nature of 1394) tolerate the resource requirements to operate on a multiple Microsoft O/S host configuration?
+Can imaging devices (which want to take advantage of the shared nature of 1394) tolerate the resource requirements to operate on a multiple MicrosSoft O/S host configuration?

-12 Discovery
+11 Discovery